Flea Eggs in Cats and Dogs:

 Flea eggs are hard to spot.

-They are tiny and can be mistaken for dirt, sand, or dandruff if you don't examine them carefully.
+They are tiny and can be mistaken for dirt, sand, or dandruff if you don't scrutinize them.

 But they must be considered in your flea treatment choices.